-All the companies that form part of the Consolidated Group at the end of 2021 use a single standardized reporting format.
-Most of them (approximately 60% of turnover), have the same Corporate System for accounting in terms of capture and preparation of financial information.
-For the remaining 40%, which have not implemented that Information System at present, Fluidra ensures that standardized formats are used in preparing the financial information through mechanisms that reflect those used in the integrated tool.
+All the companies that form part of the Consolidated Group at the end of 2023 use a single standardized reporting format.
+Most of them (approximately 70% of turnover), have one of the two Corporate Systems for accounting in terms of capture and preparation of financial information.
+For the remaining 30%, which have not implemented that Information System at present, Fluidra ensures that standardized formats are used in preparing the financial information through mechanisms that reflect those used in the integrated tool.
 The financial information reported by all the subsidiaries covers the composition of the main Financial Statements and the notes.
 The Financial Management department of Fluidra is responsible for obtaining data from all the subsidiaries, and with this information makes the necessary consolidation adjustments to obtain the consolidated figures and complements the financial information with the reserved notes to Consolidated Financial Statements.